mahfuj-m/Self-supervised-Learning-2023/README.md

 ### Dataset
-Dataset is available on this webpage: https://figshare.com/articles/dataset/brain_tumor_dataset/1512427/5 There is a less amount of data available from the source.
+Dataset is available on this webpage: https://figshare.com/articles/dataset/brain_tumor_dataset/1512427/5 .There is a less amount of data available in the source.
 So, the samples were distributed as follows:
 Number of training samples: 2451

 Number of finetuning samples: 12